tecspda/astro-widget-api-rus/README.md

 #### Note 1 : This API is free (but limit 1000 requests per Month or 100 requests per day).
+Id key not required until 15 Jan 2021.

 #### Note 2 : If the API goes down, please open a issue or comment on already existing one with the problem(s) that you are facing.
 This is the best way to let me know that the API is not working, avoid sending email.

 #### Note 3 : You can also try - https://astrolog.life/api which has a commercial license and more features (custom styles, output in json, different language etc).